 Dark Is Evil: Despite actually being blue, the new outfit has a bigger dark surface than the old one.

-Face Heel Revolving Door: She has only been in the Colation for half of Season 4 and already did more or less of an Enemy Mine in favor of her former guildmates twice by the time the finale rolls in.
+Face Heel Revolving Door: Within her fist half-season in the Coalition, she did more or less of an Enemy Mine in favor of her former guildmates twice.
 As of the fourth novel and Season 5, she regularly joins the New Noob Guild as Gaëa.

 Genre Savvy: After winning the duel aganist Omega Zell, a rematch is out of the question for her.